li33893/li33893/README.md

 <table>
 <tr><td>

-💻 I build **full-stack web and mobile products end-to-end** — from DB design and backend logic to UI.
-My team project shipped a real e-commerce platform on **Spring Boot / Oracle / Vue 3**; my solo project is a **React + Node** community service with real-time chat.
+💻 I build **full-stack web and mobile products end-to-end** — from DB schema design and backend logic to UI.
+My team project shipped an e-commerce / brokerage platform on **Spring Boot / Oracle / Vue 3**; my solo project is a **React + Node** community service with real-time chat built on a self-designed multi-table MySQL schema.

-🔬 My master's research turns messy, real-world data into reliable pipelines: I designed and implemented a **Python + LLM-API** workflow to screen, classify, and validate 2,000+ posts, with human–LLM agreement verification.
+🔬 My master's research turns messy real-world data into reliable pipelines: I designed and implemented a **Python + Anthropic API** workflow to screen, classify, and validate 2,000+ Reddit posts, with human–LLM agreement verification.

-📊 I care about **correctness and reliability** — settlement/commission logic, CRUD integrity, batch jobs with retry/checkpoint recovery, and statistical validation.
-Research methods training gives me a habit of testing assumptions before trusting output.
+📊 I care about **correctness and reliability** — settlement/commission logic, CRUD integrity, batch jobs with retry/checkpoint recovery, and fail-fast data validation.
+Research-methods training gives me the habit of testing assumptions before trusting output.

 🌏 **Trilingual (Chinese · Korean · English)** with permanent residency in South Korea.
 Comfortable collaborating in Korean and English.